Last Updated on December 6, 2022

 In the past, the only people who could trade actively in the stock market were those working for large financial institutions, brokerages, and trading houses.
 That is no longer the case today, as many individual traders make a living day trading stocks or futures.
-But what exactly is day trading?
+But what exactly is a day trading strategy?

 What is day trading?